-Event trigger procedures can be written in PL/Tcl.
-PostgreSQL requires that a procedure that is to be called as an event trigger must be declared as a function with no arguments and a return type of event_trigger.
+Event trigger functions can be written in PL/Tcl.
+PostgreSQL requires that a function that is to be called as an event trigger must be declared as a function with no arguments and a return type of

-The information from the trigger manager is passed to the procedure body in the following variables:
+The information from the trigger manager is passed to the function body in the following variables:

 The name of the event the trigger is fired for.